 How to Quit Cocaine the Safe Way

 Deciding to quit cocaine is one of the first steps in quitting cocaine.
 This is the phase where you have acknowledged you have developed dependency, and you need to get rid of it.
-Don’t consider it as a failure, rather take it as a victory that you have defeated the urge to keep abusing cocaine.
+Deciding to stop can feel overwhelming, especially if ongoing use has left you feeling trapped, but support is available.

-As a first step, talk to someone you trust, such as family or friends, about your decision to quit.
+As a first step, talk to someone you trust, such as trusted people or loved ones, about your decision to quit.
 Involving your family and friends can provide valuable support and encouragement during your recovery.

 Your healing journey begins with: